devperez/p5blog/README.md

 ## Usage
 Make sure Apache is running.
 Open your favourite browser and go to this address : http://blogpro/?url=home.
 You can browse the blog freely.
 With MailHog running, you can complete the form and send an email.
-If you want want to leave a comment, you can pick a registered account or create a new one.
+If you want to leave a comment, you can pick a registered account or create a new one.
 Registered accounts :

  Login             | password